Hallux Limitus / Rigidus Treatment at Foot Foundation

 Padding or carbon fibre inserts – limit painful dorsiflexion during gait

-Manual therapy and mobilisation – to maintain motion in early hallux limitus
+Manual therapy & mobilisation – to maintain motion in early hallux limitus

 Shockwave therapy – for associated soft tissue pain